MCC Board of Directors Letter

-We are pleased to provide you with updated information about MyoCardioCare, Inc. If you’ve reviewed our materials in the recent past, or if you’ve been in contact with any of our corporate officers, advisors or directors, you may already be “up to speed” on what we’re doing.
-To ensure that you have the latest information, let us summarize several key points.
+On behalf of our team at MyoCardioCare, I am pleased to provide you with updated information about the company.
+If you’ve reviewed our materials in the recent past, or if you’ve been in contact with any of our corporate officers, advisers or directors, you may already be “up to speed” on what we’re doing.
+To ensure that you have the latest information, I’d like to summarize several key points.

-MyoCardioCare’s MCC-3000 cardiac support system for in-hospital cardiac arrest is the only medical device with a chance to change the treatment paradigm in a significant way, allowing hope to increase the percentage of survivors, while decreasing their debilitation.
-To put this in perspective, CPR (cardiopulmonary resuscitation, or chest compressions) provides roughly one liter per minute of blood flow, at best if performed properly, which is about 20 percent of typical output in a healthy heart.
+MyoCardioCare’s MCC-3000 cardiac support system for in-hospital cardiac arrest is the only medical device with a chance to change the treatment paradigm in a significant way, giving hope to increase the percentage of survivors, while decreasing their debilitation.
+To put this in perspective, CPR (cardiopulmonary resuscitation, or chest compressions) provides roughly one liter per minute of blood flow at best if performed properly; this is about 20 percent of the typical output in a healthy heart.
 In contrast, the MCC-3000 is able to return blood flow to five liters per minute, ensuring that the body and all its essential organs are optimally perfused, keeping the patient alive and reducing chances for post-cardiac arrest problems, complications, and debilitation.

 The information contained on the web site does not constitute an offer to sell securities or a solicitation of an offer to buy securities within the United States of America.
 Securities may not be sold in the United States of America absent registration or an exemption from registration under the Securities Act and the securities laws of any jurisdiction in which such offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of such jurisdiction.